scds/github-pages/lessons/lesson3.md

 <img src="../assets/img/lessons/pages7.png" alt="Website" width="100%">

-## Creating a new page with embedded YouTube content
+## Creating a new page with embedded multimedia content

 Creating new pages from here on is very quick and simple.